Branching Brownian motion in an expanding ball and application to the mild obstacle problem: Introduction

 \section{Introduction}

-In this work, we first study a branching Brownian motion (BBM) in an expanding ball of fixed center, where the radius of the ball is increasing subdiffusively in time.
-We suppose that the boundary of the ball is killing in the sense that once a particle of the BBM hits the boundary, it is instantly killed.
-On this model, in Theorem~\ref{thm1}, we obtain a large-deviation result, giving the large-time asymptotic behavior of the probability that the number of particles, i.e., the \emph{mass}, of the BBM is atypically small in the expanding ball.
+In this work, we study two models involving a branching Brownian motion (BBM), where the population growth is slower than that of an ordinary (free) BBM.
+It is well-known that typically the population, that is, the total mass, of a BBM grows exponentially in time.
+To be precise, if $N_t$ denotes the total mass of a strictly dyadic BBM at time $t$ and $\beta$ is the branching rate, then $(N_t)_{t\geq 0}$ is a Yule process, and the limit $M:=\lim_{t\rightarrow\infty}N_t\, e^{-\beta t}$ exists, is positive and finite a.s.
+In each of the two models considered in this paper, there is a reproduction suppressing mechanism which contributes a subexponentially decaying factor to the typical population size.

-Then, we consider the model of BBM among \emph{mild} Poissonian obstacles.
+We first consider the model of BBM among \emph{mild} Poissonian obstacles.
 We study the growth of mass of a BBM evolving in a random environment in $\mathbb{R}^d$, which is composed of randomly located spherical \emph{traps} of fixed radius with centers given by a Poisson point process (PPP).
 The mild obstacle rule is that when a particle is inside the traps, it branches at a lower rate, which is allowed to be zero, than usual, that is, when it is not in a trap.
 The mild obstacle problem for BBM was proposed by Engl\"ander in \cite{E2008}, and on a set of full measure with respect to the PPP, a kind of weak law of large numbers (WLLN) was obtained (see \cite[Thm.\ 1]{E2008}) for the mass of the process as well as a result on its spatial spread (see \cite[Thm.\ 2]{E2008}).
 In Theorem~\ref{thm2}, by estimating successive large-deviation probabilities, we improve the WLLN in \cite{E2008} to the strong law of large numbers (SLLN).
 We also include the possibility of no branching inside the traps, which was not covered in \cite{E2008}.
-An essential ingredient in the proof of Theorem~\ref{thm2} turns out be Theorem~\ref{thm1}, that is, the lower tail asymptotics for the mass of BBM in expanding balls.
-In the mild obstacle problem, a suitable time-dependent \emph{clearing} (see Definiton~\ref{def1}) in the random environment in $\mathbb{R}^d$ serves as the expanding ball of Theorem~\ref{thm1}.
+The case of zero branching inside the traps adds a major challenge to the problem.
+In this case, it is difficult to show that exponentially many particles are produced with `high' probability in the presence of mild obstacles, whereas if the branching inside the traps is a positive constant, say $\beta_1$, then a growth of $\sim e^{\beta_1 t}$ particles `comes for free' since the branching rate is at least $\beta_1$ everywhere on $\mathbb{R}^d$.